 Gone are the days of buffets for 200 people.
 To limit the risk of transmission, it’s really important to ensure the venue you choose is putting the safety of your guests first.
 Asking the venue how they’ll serve food and beverages at your event is critical.

 UKHospitality has released guidelines regarding catering going forward.
 Some of these guidelines include removing cutlery from tables, as well removing salt and pepper shakers, limiting the use of handheld menus and serving food in individual containers.

 It's worth making a note here about sustainability - if self-service stations for food and beverages are off-limits, then venues may suggest using disposable packaging/cups instead.
 This could negatively impact the sustainability of your event, so it's worth trying to think of alternatives.
 Read this piece on how to take your audience on your sustainability journey for more considerations.

 Check their cancellation policy in case things change

 Things change in events, that’s just the name of the game.
 When COVID-19 hit, most organisers and venues went through cancellation and postponement processes and for some, it was extremely difficult to navigate various policies and identify where the liability fell.

 To avoid confusion and stress in case there's another spike in cases, we advise thoroughly reading through each venue’s cancellation policies and making sure you are completely confident with every situation that may arise.

-Because most event organisers are starting the process of moving their 2020 events calendar to 2021, availability is going to be scarce.
-If you’ve got an event planned for 2021, we recommend starting your search now so you can lock down the dates and venues you want.
+Because we have a roadmap for live events being able to take place again, availability is going to be scarce.
+We recommend starting your search as soon as possible so you can lock down the dates and venues you want.
 Ask the venues about their availability early on and be prepared.

 We hope this helps you on your search for the perfect venue for your post-pandemic events.
-If you need help with venue sourcing or any general support such as with T&Cs, get in touch with the details of your event and we will be happy to help!
+If you need help with venue sourcing or any general support such as with T&Cs, get in touch below and we will be happy to help!